 The local pharmacy provides a prescription collection service and the majority of our prescriptions are collected by them on a daily basis.
 The pharmacist carries out additional safety checks on your prescription before dispensing your medication – they may need to order in your medication.

-We have always tried to accommodate patients who request their prescriptions urgently and many of the prescription requests we receive are dealt with within 24 hours, however, due to the increasingly high number of prescriptions the practice deals with every day, we are going to have to adhere to the timetable overleaf more strictly.
+We have always tried to accommodate patients who request their prescriptions urgently and many of the prescription requests we receive are dealt with within 24 hours, however, due to the increasingly high number of prescriptions the practice deals with every day, we are going to have to adhere to the 4 working day rule more strictly.

 Exceptions will only be made to prevent life-threatening events.